-Found 20 - 25 results of 25 programs matching keyword "early x-ray technology"
+Found 20 - 28 results of 28 programs matching keyword "early x-ray technology"

 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 Our team of middle school students from the Aim High program investigates new technologies that use our unique physical traits as tools for identification.
 Vox Unlocks tunes into voice recognition Founding Dean of the Architecture Program at California College of Arts and Crafts (CCAC), David Meckel began his career in the Eames Office in the 1970's.
 Focusing on the day to day experiences of working with Charles and Ray Eames, David will portray a day in the life of the office with the images, people, and idiosyncratic pleasures that made up the rich and dynamic environment that served as the laboratory for these two great designers.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Join us for an interactive webcast that includes a visit to Museo La Specola in Florence, Italy.
 The museum houses a collection of exquisite life-sized wax medical models that in the late 18th century represented the cutting edge of 3-dimensional imaging technology.
 We'll also talk with Dr. Hugh Patterson, Chief Anatomy Professor at UCSF, about how today's medical students study anatomy, and with John Murray of 3-D Systems, about the latest developments in solid object imaging.
 On May 13, 2000, we peeked under the wrappings of an Egyptian mummy from the Fine Arts Museums of San Francisco.
 A live video link connected us to the imaging center at UC San Francisco.
 Radiologist Dr. Henry Goldberg and Fine Arts museum conservator Lesley Bone guided us through the CT scan and helped to interpret the findings.
 This episode of Sedge Thomson's West Coast Live radio variety show links up with the Exploratorium's Revealing Bodies exhibition and series of webcasts.
 In this webcast, author Betty Ann Kevles discusses her book "Naked to the Bone: Medical Imaging in the Twentieth Century," performance artist Scott Serrano portrays Wilson Quain, a nineteenth-century "self-dissecting" anatomist, +4db (an a capella jazz group) sings, naturalist Claire Peaslee speaks, and house pianist Gini Wilson performs.